dhicks6345789/web-console/README.md

 ## Live Demo

-You can see see a [live demo](https://webconsole.sansay.co.uk/view?taskID=4jaknvvu0b4zl3ee) right now:
+You can use a working [live demo](https://webconsole.sansay.co.uk/view?taskID=4jaknvvu0b4zl3ee) right now, or simply watch this quick demo:

 ![Demo of Web Console](docs/demo.gif "Demo of Web Console")